-- total Common Shares held by non-employee directors: 348,059 - total RSUs held by non-employee directors: 88,522 - total value of Common Shares and RSUs held by non-employee directors: \$14,564,342 (based on the closing price of the Common Shares on the Toronto Stock Exchange as of the Record Date which was \$33.36).
+- total Common Shares held by non-employee directors: 387,309 - total RSUs held by non-employee directors: 88,377 - total value of Common Shares and RSUs held by non-employee directors: \$14,018,466 (based on the closing price of the Common Shares on the TSX on April 6, 2016, which was \$29.47).

-In 2014, in a further effort to ensure that the interests of directors and shareholders are aligned and to demonstrate the Board's longterm commitment to the growth of Alaris and continuance of a sound corporate governance program, the Board adopted a share ownership guideline for its non-employee directors.
-Pursuant to this guideline: (i) it is recommended that each non-employee director maintain a minimum share ownership equal to two (2) times the most recent annual equity grant issued to such director; and (ii) each director is expected to achieve this level of share ownership within two (2) years of their initial appointment to the Board.
+Pursuant to Alaris' share ownership guideline for its non-employee directors, a policy adopted by Alaris in 2014 that strives to ensure that the interests of directors and shareholders are aligned and to demonstrate the Board's long-term commitment to growth and continuance of a sound corporate governance program: (i) it is recommended that each non-employee director maintain a minimum share ownership equal to two (2) times the most recent annual equity grant issued to such director; and (ii) each director is expected to achieve this level of share ownership within two (2) years of their initial appointment to the Board.
 This guideline is intended to be a guideline only and the Board continues to have the discretion to adjust or change such guideline as the circumstances warrant.
-As of the date hereof, all directors of Alaris meet this ownership requirement, with the exception of Mr. Bertram, who was appointed on July 1, 2014 and has until July 1, 2016 to comply with the share ownership guideline.
+As of the date hereof, all directors of Alaris meet this ownership requirement.